 Here we find Policies from the School that may be of use to Parents.
+The SEND policy can be found in specific SEND section of the website under the Parents Tab.

-A structure for managing behaviour within school.
+A structure for managing behaviour within school which includes our Behaviour Principles.

 We believe that children can reach their full potential only by receiving full time education, through regular and structured attendance.